Bullying Let’s Stop A Bullet Together

 - Is it possible that once we release the bullet we wanted to jump in front of it before it landed on its target, but it was too late?

-- Often we plan to stop it and don't know how getting trapped in our own web.
-Writhing in pain as we can not untangle the vicious threads of our habitual banter.
+- Often we plan to stop it and don't know how getting trapped in our web.
+Struggling in pain as we can not untangle the vicious threads of our constant banter.

 Let's stop the bullet!